Skip to content

 • mapToFieldDefinitionType- returns the GraphQL type field definitions of the mapped type

-Only implement methods that you need, the rest will be handled by other mappers (configuration or default).
+Only implement methods that you need, the rest is handled by other mappers (configuration or default).
 When a mapper method is decorated, you need to call the decorated service method for unsupported types.
-To do that, you need to replace mapXXX by the method it is in:
+To do that, you need to replace mapXXX by the method it's in:

 1